fiixlabs/node-JS-meter-reading-handler/README.txt

 2 INTRODUCTION
 --------------

-The Automated Meter Reading File Handler is a program which takes CSV files from its designated folder, formats the necessary information, and sends the data to the Maintenance Assistant CMMS, through the use of the Maintenance Assistant JavaScript API.
-The program runs as an html page in an internet browser.
+The MA Labs Node JS Automated Meter Reading File Handler is a program which takes CSV files from its designated folder, formats the necessary information, and sends the data to the Maintenance Assistant CMMS, through the use of the Maintenance Assistant JavaScript API.
+The program runs in the console through the use of Node JavaScript.

-For convenience, this program uses Brackets to open and run the html script.
-A file which can run without Brackets is included, and explained in the "ALTERNATIVE" section.
+Before attempting to run the program, please be sure to extract all of the files from the ZIP package.
+The program cannot be run from the ZIP.
+The "README.txt" file is a stripped version of this README, lacking any markdown code for the sake of making it more readable as plain text.

-Before attempting to run the program, please be sure to extract all of the files from the "Automated Meter Reading Handler v.1.4.zip" file.
-The program cannot be run from the zip file.
+There is no "step-by-step-beginner-guide.txt" for this package.
+All necessary information is included in this README.